 - Sophisticated script and display fonts with a large number of OpenType features, such as ligatures, alternates, swash characters — often amounting to between 1,000 and 2,000 glyphs.

-This price per single style is becoming rarer on MyFonts.
-Some foundries choose to price this high and then do a steep limited time discount on their fonts to entice customers.
+Some foundries choose to price even higher than these ranges and then do a steep limited time discount on their fonts to entice customers.
 However, as per MyFonts discounting policies, fonts must be sold at full prices for at least half of the time.
 (See our 45-day rule here.)
-This high price and steep discounting strategy often leads to drop-offs in sales once the discount ends.
+We do not recommend this as this high price and steep discounting strategy often leads to drop-offs in sales once the discount ends.